withstudiocms/.github/profile/README.md

 <h1 align="center"><strong>Welcome to @withstudiocms 👋</strong></h1>
 <p align="center">
   <strong>withstudiocms</strong> is a community driven organization who's goal and overall mission is to bring
     the best, community built tools that are free and open-source for all to use.
-Starting from just a small CMS project, now expanding and growing into multiple tools and utilies for the greator <a href="https://astro.build">Astro</a> eco-system!
+Starting from our flagship project, StudioCMS, now expanding and growing into multiple tools and utilities for the greater <a href="https://astro.build">Astro</a> eco-system!
 </p>

 <p align="center">
-  Have something to suggest?
-Looking for projects to get involved in?
+  Have a suggestion?
+Or looking for projects to get involved in?
 Checkout our <a href="https://github.com/withstudiocms/roadmap">roadmap repository</a> to get started in the discussions, or help work on an RFC.
 </p>